 The Mandalorian Message

-Whenever the Mandalorian responded with “It is the way” and nothing more, I thought about how fitting it was in regards to my chronic life.
-For me “It is the way” says, “This is what must be done to function with my chronic illnesses”.
-It is not necessarily a choice, but a necessity to prevent further pain or injury.
+Whenever the Mandalorian responded with “It is the way” and nothing more, I thought about how fitting it was in regard to my chronic life.
+For me, “It is the way” says, “This is what must be done to function with my chronic illnesses”.
+It is not necessarily a choice but a necessity to prevent further pain or injury.

 “It is the way” also sends the message that I am not the only one doing what I do.
 Many people with autoimmune arthritis and/or fibromyalgia use mobility aids to prevent a spike in pain or to be able to be away from home for more than an hour.
 I am not the only chronic pain patient who solely treats their pain with alternative and natural treatments.
 Nor am I the only person living with an incurable chronic illness.

-Living with a chronic illness means having to modify activities, not doing things we know will increase our pain or cause injury, address and treat pain, and vigilantly listen to every signal our bodies are sending.
+Living with a chronic illness means having to modify activities, not doing things we know will increase our pain or cause injury, addressing and treating pain, and vigilantly listening to every signal our bodies are sending.
 Not once a week or several times a year, but twenty-four hours a day, seven days a week!

 IT IS THE WAY!

 I Have Spoken